Final Fantasy XIV: Dawntrail: Setting and characters

 Dawntrail takes place on Tural, a continent across the sea far to the west.
 The culture and geography of Tural are inspired by Latin America and Southeast Asia.
 Yok Tural, the southern half of the continent, includes the capital of Tuliyollal, a coastal metropolis drawing inspiration from Tenochtitlan—the historic center of modern Mexico City.
 Another region, Urqopacha, is mountainous and reminiscent of the Andes, featuring Peruvian and Incan architecture.
 Kozama'uka is an Amazon rainforest-like region, homeland of the birdlike Hanuhanu.
 Yak T'el is a cenote-covered jungle resembling the Yucatán Peninsula, the southern portion of which is a meteor-bombarded forest featuring the Mamool Ja homeland of Mamook.
 Xak Tural in the north contains Shaaloani, which is similar to the American Wild West.
 A new Field Operations area called Shades' Triangle derives from the Bermuda Triangle.

-The nation of Tuliyollal is a multi-ethnic federated monarchy led by Gulool Ja Ja, a two-headed Mamool Ja who united the continent under one banner during an epic journey eighty years ago.
+The nation of Tuliyollal is a multi-ethnic federated monarchy led by Gulool Ja Ja, a two-headed Mamool Ja who united the continent under one banner during a journey eighty years ago.
 Two-headed members of his species possess fearsome strength and potent magical abilities.
 He and his legendary companions traveled across Tural while forging alliances, quelling conflict between warring peoples, and even sealing away the flying calamity known as Valigarmanda.
 As Dawnservant, his reign is characterized by an unprecedented era of peace and prosperity.

 Shortly before the events of Dawntrail, Gulool Ja Ja announced a contest to determine the next ruler of the nation.
 Three of the candidates are his children: Zoraal Ja, his one-headed biological son known as the 'miracle' due to the belief that two-headed Mamool Ja are sterile; Koana, his adopted son who studied abroad in Old Sharlayan to bring their technologies back to Tural; and Wuk Lamat, his adopted daughter who is earnest and headstrong but sheltered.
 Whereas both Koana and Wuk Lamat hope to maintain the peace that Gulool Ja Ja established, Zoraal Ja has ambitions to conquer and colonize the rest of the world, motivated by his inferiority complex with respect to his father's accomplishments.
 The last candidate is Bakool Ja Ja, another two-headed Mamool Ja from Mamook who aims to institute Mamool Ja supremacy in Tuliyollal.

 Wuk Lamat journeys to Old Sharlayan to recruit the player's character, a hero known as the Warrior of Light, to aid in her succession bid.
 They are joined by some of the player's allies from the Scions of the Seventh Dawn, including the twins Alphinaud and Alisaie; Krile, who is pursuing the truth about her grandfather Galuf's travels to Tural; and Wuk Lamat's childhood friend Erenville.
 Koana, meanwhile, enlists the aid of the Scions Thancred and Urianger.